-6 Most Dreaded Interview Questions For Lawyers And Law Students With Answers
+6 Most Dreaded Interview Questions For Lawyers And Law Students and How To Answer Them

 Interviews are something everyone dreads.
 Even law students and lawyers who are presumed to be silver-tongued may find themselves tongue-tied when on the interview hot seat.
 One wrong answer to an interviewers question could just be the reason why a candidate was refused a job offer.
 It doesn’t help that much that job applicants are not informed by their interviewers of the possible questions to expect at an interview and prepare well in advance.
 Below are a list of the 6 interview questions lawyers dread when interviewing at law firms which anyone planning for their next interview would find immensely helpful.